Build-Week-African-Marketplace-2020/marketing-page-kirk/README.md

 ~~I am using bootstrap to make a repospive and fast layout.~~

 ## Task
--[x] Frame the website to look professional.
+- [x] Frame the website to look professional.

--[] Make the website responsive.
+- [ ] Make the website responsive.

--[] Deploy the Website to a web host.
+- [ ] Deploy the Website to a web host.

--[] Make the website Beautiful!
+- [ ] Make the website Beautiful!

 ### Things I learned along the way:
 *  I learned how to install bootstrap locally and reference the link.
 * learning how make the site responsive by using bootstrap ``<div class="col-lg-3 col-md-3 col-sm-6 col-xs-12"><div>``